A new Biobank Act

 Biobank Sweden is not responsible for any errors in this material or for any damage that may be caused by such errors.
 If you find inaccuracies in the material, please report these to info@biobanksverige.se.

-Link to the upcoming legislation:
+Link to the official legislation:

 Biobankslag (2023:38) Svensk författningssamling 2023:2023:38 – Riksdagen (Swedish only)